ksackvil/CMPT-275/README.md

 ## Running the tests

 To run tests on the project in XCode, use the keyboard shortcut [cmd][U] or in the toolbar click Product->Test.
 You should see the status of each test (pass or fail) in the left sidebar.

-### Break down into end to end tests

-// Explain what these tests test and why

 ## Contributing